obestwalter/pycharm-settings/README.md

 **BUT!** No filters in context menus (but **mnemonics**)

-## Context is King

-Actions are usually context sensitive so it matters where the keyboard focus is, when you trigger the action.
-So if you trigger an inspection, while on a folder in the `Project View` the inspection is set to only run inspections in that folder.

-In project view on a folder action is specific to that folder:
-* inspections
-* git/local history
-* reformat

 ## (If we still have time) Some Little Gems ...

 * partial VCS based undo: use `Rollback Lines`reverts only the changed chunk under the cursor to it's original state